WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Nevada/SiteSpecificAmounts/ReadME.md

     - Extract WadE specific *ReportyYearCV* value from **Measure_date** input field in the form of YYYY.
     - Convert **Measure_date** to %mm/%dd/%YYYY format.
     - Remove NULL values from **Site_Name** and replace with "Unspecified".
-    - Determine WaDE specific *WaterSourceTypeCV* field using **Site_Name** input field.
-Inputs of "wells", "well", "flowing well" & "spring" will be considred Groundwater, while everthing else is Surface Water.
+    - Determine WaDE specific *WaterSourceTypeCV* field using **Source_Des** input field.
+Inputs of "wells", "well", "flowing well" & "spring" will be considered  Groundwater, while everything else is Surface Water.
     - Create WaDe Specific *WaterSourceNativeID* field using **Source_Nam** input field.
 - Review for errors.
 - Export output dataframe as new csv file, *P_nvSSMaster.csv*.